She's up! Bat girl 60 years in making reaches Yankee Stadium - WHIZ News

 New York extended the invitation as part of the Yankees’ annual HOPE week, which stands for Helping Others Persevere & Excel.

-After the third inning, the Yankees played a video that included the letters and a Zoom session in which Cashman, assistant general manager Jean Afterman and pitcher Gerrit Cole were among those informing her of the offer.
+She posed with the umpires when the lineup cards were brought out.
+After the third inning, the Yankees played a video that included the letters and a Zoom session in which Cashman, assistant general manager Jean Afterman and pitcher Gerrit Cole were among those informing her of the invitation.

 She then was introduced to the crowd, walked up the Yankees dugout steps onto the field and waved her cap as fans applauded.